Mash and Mallow

 Next, take a sip and write down the flavors you notice.
 List anything that comes to mind, from toasted graham cracker to dark chocolate or a hint of spice.
 Finally, pay attention to the “finish,” which is the taste that lingers after you swallow.
 Is it short and clean, or long and warm?
 Keeping a record helps you remember what you liked (or didn’t like) and makes you a more mindful taster over time.

-Create the Perfect Sipping Experience
+How to Create Your Perfect Sipping Ritual

 Whiskey is more than just a drink; it’s an experience.
 Taking a few extra moments to prepare your space and your palate can transform a simple glass of whiskey into a memorable ritual.
 Whether you’re winding down after a long week or sharing a bottle with good company, creating the right environment helps you appreciate the complex flavors and aromas in your glass.
 It’s about slowing down and giving yourself the space to truly savor the moment.